 Not all alerts are created equal!
-Even though most IT teams have adopted IT alerting practices, they are often far from monitoring and alerting best practices.
-It’s not enough to just have an alerting tool.
-Like a monitoring tool, if left uncalibrated, alerts will simply produce a sea of noisy data.
-Instead, teams should calibrate alerts so that they are meaningful.
+Even though most response teams have adopted IT alerting practices, they are often far from monitoring and alerting best practices.
+It’s not enough to just have an alerting system.
+If monitoring tools are left uncalibrated, alerts will simply produce a sea of noisy data.
+Instead, teams should calibrate alerts so that they are prioritized and meaningful.

 Meaningful alerts notify engineers of a line of web requests that are taking more than “x” seconds to process and respond.
 Quality alerts can also inform engineers of critical server failures and other high-priority IT incidents.
 High-priority notifications can bypass the mute switch on all smartphone devices to ensure incidents are responded to immediately.

 Low-priority alerts, on the other hand, notify engineers of less important incidents.
 These alerts can inform on-call engineers that a server is “90 percent full” without triggering a loud, persistent high-priority notification.
 With OnPage, you can send low-priority alerts to an engineer’s account and ensure the account notifies the IT specialist during normal business hours.